 Our business is conducted with integrity and due regard to the legitimate interest of all stakeholders.
-In furtherance of this, the Company has adopted policies such as a Code of Ethics and Business Conduct, as well as a Whistle blowing Policy.
-Directors and all members of the staff are expected to strive to maintain the highest standards of ethical conduct and integrity in all aspects of their professional life as contained in the Ethics and Business Conduct Policy which prescribes the common ethical standard, policies and procedures of the Company.
+In furtherance of this, the Company has adopted policies such as a Code of Ethics and Business Conduct, and Whistleblowing Policy.
+Directors and all members of staff are expected to strive to maintain the highest standards of ethical conduct and integrity in all aspects of their professional life as contained in the Ethics and Business Conduct Policy which prescribes the common ethical standard, policies and procedures of the Company.